alan-turing-institute/trustchain/docs/roles.md

 ## User Roles Example

-To illustrate the various user roles, we use the concrete example of an individual holding a **digital driver's licence** issued by their national vehicle licensing agency.
-The holder of this credential will use it to provide proof of their registered driver status to a car hire company.
+To illustrate the various user roles, we use the concrete example of an individual holding a **digital driver's licence** issued by a national vehicle licensing agency.
+The holder of this credential will use it to provide proof of their registered driver status to a car rental company.

 ## Credential Holder